Jacobbidmead/mob-recipe-app/README.md

 #### Conclusion

-This project demonstrates a well-structured approach to building a recipe management application with Next.js, leveraging server-side rendering for data fetching and passing props to client-side components for dynamic interactivity.
+This project demonstrates a structured approach to building a recipe management application with Next.js, Using server-side rendering for data fetching and passing props to client-side components for dynamic interactivity.
 The separation of concerns ensures maintainability and scalability, allowing for easy additions and modifications in the future.

-By fetching data on the server, the application delivers content faster and enhances SEO, while the client-side components handle user interactions smoothly, providing a seamless user experience.
+By fetching data on the server, the application delivers content faster and enhances SEO, while the client-side components handle user interactions.
+This is an advantage of Next.js App router and is a modern way of creating fullstack web applications with JavaScript framworks.

 ### Future changes

 Due to time constraints, I have not built in the mobile view slider to hold the bookmarks.
-The book marks are held in a page which would work well on desktop and large screen sizes, but I would like to add the mobile slider, per the designs, later on in the project.
+Currently, the bookmarks are held in a page where the user can view and remove them, which would work well on desktop and large screen sizes, however I would like to add the mobile slider, per the designs, later on in the project.
+I could do this using MUI library and creating a function to only show the slider at mobile size.